Haji Muhammad

 Haji Muhammad (حاجی محمد) is a town and union council of Gujrat District, in the Punjab province of Pakistan.
 It is part of Kharian Tehsil and is located at 32°38'20N 73°54'20E with an altitude of 246 metres (810 feet).
-Union Council Haji Muhammad has further 11 villages includes; Haji Muhammad, Gajju, Bhalot Rasoo, Bhalot Makhdoom, Bhalot Shera, Paul, Pohla, Tibbi Chand, Chokar Kalan, Spra, Dullanwala and Hera Pur.
+Union Council Haji Muhammad has a further 11 villages, including; Haji Muhammad, Gajju, Bhalot Rasoo, Bhalot Makhdoom, Bhalot Shera, Paul, Pohla, Tibbi Chand, Chokar Kalan, Spra, Dullanwala and Hera Pur.